eBay/Flink-SQL-Extension/README.md

 # Flink SQL Extension for Visual Studio Code

-An extension for efficiently editing and developing Flink SQL.
-Provides a simplified experience developing Flink SQL through intelligent editing features and a smooth integration with user's Flink cluster.
+This toolkit helps you edit and develop your SQL efficiently.
+It provides a simplified experience on developing Flink SQL through intelligent editing features and a smooth integration with user's Flink cluster.

 ![Overview](images/documentation/flinksql-overview-1.png)